hoangphanthai/Activity_Recognition_Modelling/README.md

 * **Database credentials file path** section stores the path to the ini file that contains the database credentials (e.g., the template is the file db_credentials.ini mentioned above).
 * **Host, Port, Database, User, Password** stores database connection and user credentials which are loaded (updated) from (to) ini file in Database credentials file path section.
 * **Train_Valid_Test table** stores the name of db table which is used for the train/valid and test phrase.
-This table structure meets the requirements in Table 1.
+This table structure meets the requirements in Table in 1.E.
 * **Statistics_Monitoring table** stores the name of db table which is used for the Statistics/Monitoring phrase.
 This table structure meets the requirements in Table in section 1.E. **If the checkbox is unchecked, then it only runs training/validation and testing phrase**
 * **Table to store result** stores the result for each experiment, it is automatically created if not exists on the database system.
 Every derived model will be saved into this table as a new record.
 The structure of this table is described in Structure of the result table.